-California Lawmakers To Vote On 100 Percent Clean Energy Mandate
+California Lawmakers Debate 100 Percent Clean Energy Mandate

 To know where Jacobson is coming from, you only have to glimpse the license plates on his two electric cars.

 "One is GHGFREE: greenhouse gas free," he says, inside the garage of his Palo Alto home.
-"And the other is WWSERA ,which means wind-water-solar era."
+"And the other is WWSERA, which means wind-water-solar era."

 Jacobson has authored study after study on a 100 percent renewable future, including one focusing on California.
-His work informed state lawmakers, when earlier this year, they introduced SB 100, the clean energy bill.
+His work informed state lawmakers when earlier this year, they introduced SB 100, the clean energy bill.
 It doesn't specify exactly how California's electric utilities should meet the goal.

-Solar power is already booming in the state, as utilities plan for the state's existing goal of going 50 percent renewable by 2030.
+Solar power is already booming in the state, as utilities plan for the existing goal of 50 percent renewable by 2030.

 That's already caused a few headaches.
-The sun and wind aren't always producing power when Californians need it most, namely in the evening.
+The sun and wind aren't always producing power when Californians need it most, namely, in the evening.

 The state's other power plants, like natural gas and nuclear, aren't as flexible as they need to be to handle those ups and downs.
-Hydropower offers the most flexibility, but is scarce during drought years.
+Hydropower offers the most flexibility but is scarce during drought years.

 Jacobson says there are plenty of strategies to overcome that.
 One is on display right in his garage: four large Tesla batteries mounted on the wall.
 The solar panels on his roof are charging them.

-Note: A previous version of this story misspelled Ken Caldeira's last name as Caldiera in some references.